npge/npge/README.md

 $ ./windows/build.sh
 ```

-The program is built in the directory `npge-build-windows`.
+The program is built in the directories
+`npge-build-windows32` and `npge-build-windows64`
+(first contains 32-bit version and
+second contains 64-bit version).

 Create ZIP file and Installation Wizard for Windows,
+go into build directory (`npge-build-windows32` or
-go into `npge-build-windows` and run:
+ `npge-build-windows64`) and run:

 ```bash
 $ ./windows/package.sh